smart-JLuo/smart-JLuo.github.io/_portfolio/2022-02-12-application.md

 Awards/Honors/Recognitions: None?

-Pertinent Activities or Jobs: Tutored in math learning center for 1 semester, TAed 2 semester
+Pertinent Activities or Jobs: Tutored in math learning center for 1 semester, TAed 2 semesters

 Any Miscellaneous Points that Might Help: 2 letters from research mentors(probably very very strong), third letter from different letter writers, but I expect all to be strong.

 Any Other Info That Shows Up On Your App and Might Matter: self-taught CS knowledge, but no officially recorded on transcripts, I mentioned in personal statement and on resume, not sure if schools will consider this.

 **Acceptance: Stony Brook(AMS), Colorado State(Statistics)**

 **Rejections: Cornell(CAM)**

 **Awaiting Decision: UIUC Stats, Virginia stats, Boston stats, Northwestern stats, Ohio stats, Pittsburg stats, Berkerley IEOR master, Columbia Data science master**

 # My thoughts